Prototype Information

 Nimbus (Nimbo-form) Howard also designated a special rain cloud category which combined the three forms cumulo + cirro + stratus.
 He called this cloud "nimbus", the Latin word for rain.
 The vast majority of precipitation occurs from nimbo-form clouds and therefore these clouds are generally the thickest. |

-- The closer to the horizon the cloud is, the smaller it should be.
-Addditionally, the closer the cloud is to be to the horizon, more blue should be added to the cloud white paint.
+- Size.
+The closer to the horizon the cloud is, the smaller it should be.
+Additionally, the closer the cloud is to be to the horizon, the more the base sky color should be added to the cloud color to emphasize distance and haze.

 2. Colors.
 I am using rattle can paints for this cloud build.
 The colors are Krylon White, Brilliant White and White Onyx for the stratus clouds.